Published on January 15, 2025 by Tula's International School

 4. Welham Girls’ School, Dehradun

-For parents looking for a premier-only girls residential boarding school, Welham Girls’ School in Dehradun is an excellent option.
+For parents looking for a premier-only girls residential boarding school.
 The school’s commitment to empowering young women through education and co-curricular activities has earned it a remarkable reputation.

 School details | |